barban-dev/u-boot-radxa-rock-4d/README.md

 *   **SPL Compatibility:** `CONFIG_SPL_USB_HOST=n` (disabled to prevent SPL size overflow and linker errors)
 *   **Controller Limit:** `CONFIG_USB_HOST_MAX=2`

-Instead of manually configuring the build via `make menuconfig`, you can use the pre-configured `.config` file provided in this repository:
+Instead of manually configuring the build via `make menuconfig`, you can use the pre-configured config file in this repository:

-1. Download the `.config` file from this repo.
+1. Download the `rock-4d-rk3576_u-boot_usb_defconfig` file from this repo.
 2. Rename the file as `.config` and place it into your `u-boot` source root directory.
 3. Skip the `make menuconfig` step and proceed directly to compilation.